-BATT LOW - Illuminates when the system is running on batteries and the battery voltage is lower than 21V +/-2% (the minimum battery voltage).
+BATT LOW - Illuminates when the system is running on batteries and the battery voltage is lower than 21V +/- 2% (the minimum battery voltage).

-COMMS FAULT - Indicates that communication has been lost with an extinguishant module.
-Check for comms fault at all extinguishant modules identify the source of the problem.
+COMMS FAULT - Indicates that communication has been lost with an extinguishant module, repeater panel or ancillary board.
+Check for comms fault at all extinguishant modules, repeaters and ancillary boards to identify the source of the problem.

 EARTH FAULT - Indicates that part of the system wiring is connected to earth.
 Remove all system wiring and reconnect cables one at a time until the earth fault returns.
+This will indicate which cable the earth fault is present on.